atomicjolt/atomic-fuel/README.md

 # Atomic Fuel
-This package contains all of the front end library code for Atomic Jolt apps.
-It includes all front end code that was previosly in the `client/libs` directory.
+This package contains all of the front-end library code for Atomic Jolt apps.
+It includes all front-end code that was previously in the `client/libs` directory.

 ## Installation
-You should install atomic fuel into each individual app, not in the client directory.
+You should install atomic fuel into each individual app not in the client directory.
 Just add as a regular dependency.

 `yarn add atomic-fuel`